How To Develop a CarPlay Enabled iOS App [All You Need To Know]

-Many developers might be licking their chops at the possibilities of what they can build into CarPlay, but before you get too excited, Apple restricts very tightly the types of apps that can be enabled for CarPlay to:
+Many iPhone app developers, in particular, might be licking their chops at the possibilities of what they can build into CarPlay, but before you get too excited, Apple restricts very tightly the types of apps that can be enabled for CarPlay to:

-If your app doesn’t fall into one of the above categories, then I am afraid your CarPlay dreams will remains just that.
+If your app doesn’t fall into one of the above categories, then I am afraid your CarPlay dreams will remain just that.

 How does CarPlay work?